 Switch places with your partner and try to get another round of pushing in before the ten minutes is up.

 Try not to throw up.
 And again, be extremely careful when attempting this challenge.

-Forgive the convoluted name, but it makes sense when you learn what the workout entails: carrying a weight equal to 1/3 to 1/2 your current bodyweight for a full ten minutes.
-Use a barbell loaded with the requisite weight, a heavy sandbag, or an actual prepubescent version of yourself.
+Choose a weight equal to 1/3 to 1/2 of your current bodyweight and carry it for a full ten minutes.
+Use a barbell loaded with the requisite weight, a heavy sandbag, or a kettlebell.
 Carry it for ten minutes using any method desired; just don’t put the weight down.
 Carry it on one shoulder, or both.
 Carry it in the front rack position, or placed on your traps.
 It doesn’t matter, and variety is actually probably best.

 While merely standing there might seem like the easiest way to reach ten minutes, from my experience you’ll end up focusing too much on the weight and get discouraged.
 Instead, try walking around.
 Be the crazy guy who walks around the neighborhood with a barbell.
 Walk around your yard.
 If you’re game, throw in a few lunges and presses while you’re at it.
 Just don’t drop the weight until the ten minutes have passed.